-Despite a number of constraints, policy slippages, political uncertainty and weak management, Bulgaria was successful in maintaining previous policy achievements during 1994, such as price and trade liberalization, current-account convertibility and a liberalized exchange-rate regime.
+Despite a number of constraints, policy slippages, political uncertainty and weak management, Bulgaria was successful in maintaining during 1994 previous policy achievements such as price and trade liberalization, current account convertibility and a liberalized exchange rate regime.

-However, a number of unresolved problems remain as regards enterprise restructuring, privatization and the reform of the financial system.
+A number of unresolved problems remain however as regards enterprise restructuring, privatization and the reform of the financial system.

-As regards price liberalization, it is estimated that at present around 90% of all retail turnover takes place under a free price regime.
-However, price controls are still maintained on several products and services including energy, telecommunications, water supply and transport.
-Despite several upward adjustments, these administered prices have not kept pace with inflation in 1994.
-The government is committed to winding-up progressively existing indirect price controls on agricultural products (minimum producer prices, minimum import prices, maximum margins, etc.).
+With respect to price liberalization it is estimated that at present around 90% of all retail turnover takes place under a free price regime.
+However, price controls are still maintained on several products and services including energy, telecommunications, water supply and transports.
+Despite several upward adjustments, these administered prices in 1994 have not kept pace with inflation.
+The government is committed to progressively wind up existing indirect price controls on agricultural products (minimum producers) prices, minimum import prices, maximum margins etc.).

-Since 1992, the progress in trade liberalization has been encouraging but uneven.
-Export prohibitions have been removed and export quotas on some 10 products have been replaced with export taxes.
-The 3% import surcharge was lowered to 2% in January 1994 but by mid-1994 the government still kept some temporary trade barriers to protect domestic industry and agriculture, in the form of minimum import prices, import licences, etc. Bulgaria's interim Association Agreement with the European Union entered into force on 1 January 1994.
+The progress in trade liberalization since 1992 has been encouraging but uneven.
+Export a prohibitions have been removed and export quotas on some 10 products have been replaced with export taxes.
+The 3% import surcharge was lowered to 2% in January 1994 but by mid 1994 the government still kept some temporary trade barriers to protect domestic industry and agriculture, in the form of minimum import prices, import licences etc. Bulgaria' Interim Association Agreement with the EU entered into force on January 1,1994.

-Bulgaria's foreign exchange-rate regime has been liberalized, and was effective from February 1994.
-Foreign exchange ceilings for current personal payments (tourism, etc.) by residents have been raised significantly and current-account convertibility is ensured for trade-related payments.
-Some restrictions on current payments and transfers are, however, still in force.
+Bulgaria's foreign exchange rate regime has been liberalized, effective on February 1994.
+Foreign exchange ceilings for current personal payments (tourism, etc.) by residents have been raised significantly and current account convertibility is ensured for trade- related payments.
+Some restrictions on current payments and transfers are however still in force.

-Significant progress has been accomplished in the field of property restitution which triggered a fast development of a dynamic private retail and trade sector (it now accounts for over 50% of all retail and wholesale trade in the country).
+Significant progress has been accomplished in the field of property restitution which triggered a fast development of a dynamic, private retail and trade sector(it now accounts for over 50% of all retail and wholesale trade in the country).

-The State enterprise sector is weak and debt-ridden.
-Budget constraints on enterprises are too soft and credit ceilings by the banking system are circumvented via the accumulation of interenterprise arrears (at present they may account for about one quarter of the value of industrial production).
-In order to tackle these problems, the government's strategy focuses on implementing financial rescue plans, enterprise restructuring and privatization.
+The state enterprise sector is weak and debt- ridden.
+Budget constraints on enterprises are too soft and credit ceilings by the banking system are circumvented via the accumulation of inter-enterprise arrears (at present they may account for about one quarter of the value of industrial production).
+In order to tackle these problems the government's strategy focuses on implementing financial rescue plans, enterprise restructuring and privatization.

-A Law passed in December 1993 authorized the government to issue long-term bonds in both domestic and foreign currency aimed at replacing uncollectable, lev- and US-dollar-denominated loans and interest arrears accumulated in banks' portfolios by the end of 1991.
-Loans to State enterprises will therefore be borne by the government, which eventually might convert them into equity or decide on their write-off or rescheduling as soon as companies are restructured or privatized.
+A Law passed in December 1993 authorized the government to issue long- term bonds in both domestic and foreign currency aimed at replacing uncollectable, lev and dollardenominated loans and interest arrears accumulated in banks' portfolios by end of 1991.
+Loans to state enterprises will therefore be borne by the government which eventually might convert them into equity or decide for their write-off or rescheduling as soon as companies are restructured or privatized.